Accessible Healthcare Rhode Island

 Why Accessible Healthcare RI Is Needed

-finding you cannot get in the door?
+Can you imagine making an appointment with a new medical provider and, once arriving at the office, finding you cannot get in the door?
 Or not being able to get on the exam table?
 What about not being weighed through an entire pregnancy?
 Or being misdiagnosed because of incorrect positioning due to not being able to get on the table?

 These situations are happening every single day.
 Healthcare providers think in terms of being helpful, but often don't think in terms of physical access.

 Persons with disabilities need to know where they can go to access those medical services that they need.

 Our primary goal is to provide persons with disabilities with an online searchable database of where they can find the accessible healthcare they need.

 This project was made possible through a grant from the Rhode Island Department of Health, Disability & Health Program